tiagopita/veganbase/site/content/_index.md

   heading: What is Veganbase?
   text: >
-    Veganbase is an online community discovering, sharing and discussing the world’s best vegan products, places, services, businesses and lifestyle.
+    Veganbase is an online community discovering, sharing and discussing the world’s best vegan products, services, businesses and lifestyle.

-    At Veganbase you can easily discover vegan products and

-    you can promote your vegan business and organisation.
+    At Veganbase you can easily discover vegan products and places around the world, you can promote your vegan business and organisation.

-    We are creating a guide that will lead you to all the vegan places around the world and a lifestyle magazine with articles created by our community.
+    Our lifestyle magazine will consist of articles created by our community.
 products:
   - {}
 values: